 - Follow a three-to-five-day wait rule when you first feed meatballs to babies.
 It’s vital as meat might cause intolerance or allergy in sensitive babies, especially those eating meat for the first time.

 - Feed small quantities of about one to two teaspoons of mashed meatball in the beginning.
-Then, gradually increase the amount to a tablespoon or two once the baby looks comfortable digesting meatballs.
+Then, gradually increase the amount to a tablespoon or two once your baby seems comfortable digesting meatballs.

-- Discontinue feeding if the baby looks uncomfortable after ingesting the meatballs.
+- Discontinue feeding if your baby seems in any discomfort after ingesting the meatballs.
 Reintroduce at a later date and monitor the baby’s reactions.
 If the baby still shows discomfort, sensitivity, or intolerance to meatballs, immediately stop feeding meatballs and consult your healthcare provider.